 - In January 2019, we announced that a cooperation agreement has been entered into between the University of Jaén and our Company to commence the POP1 joint drug discovery program to be co-funded by both parties.
 The agreement coincides with the appointment of research scientist, Mr. Aitor González, to lead the drug discovery and research activities over the next 3 to 4 years.
 The objective of the program is to identify and develop suitable backup compounds to our lead product candidate, PRP.
 As part of the agreement, Macarena Perán, Ph.D. and Julian Kenyon, M.D. have been appointed as joint supervisors, representing the University and our Company, respectively.
 The program involves advancing new compounds through a drug screening process, followed by preclinical and early stage clinical development.
 As the drug candidate progresses along the development pathway, the collaboration will also involve the Universities of Granada and Jaén, as well as Granada and Almeria Hospitals, which are members of FIBAO, a Public Health Foundation, based in Granada, Spain, committed to assisting commercial partners with the development and commercialization of innovative technologies designed to benefit humankind. - In March 2019, we announced that we received a notification of allowance from the United States Patent and Trademark Office ("USPTO") confirming both methods of treatment and composition of matter claims involving trypsinogen and chymotrypsinogen for our foundation patent in the U.S. that covers PRP.
-The notification of allowance from the USPTO signifies that a USPTO examiner has determined that PRP's patent application is complete and meets all relevant statutory requirements. - In March 2019, we announced that we have initiated development of a bio-analytical assay intended to quantify the active ingredients of RPR in preparation for human trails planned for the beginning of 2020 calendar year.
-The work will be conducted by a specialist Contract Research Organization with extensive knowledge in the development of functional assays for different bio-therapeutics. - In August 2019, we published a third scientific paper in a peer reviewed journal, Scientific Reports, highlighting the mechanism of action of proenzymes and its anti-cancer effects against cancer stem cells.
-In particular, we proved that proenzymes impaired engrafting of human derived pancreatic cancer stem cells in immune compromised mice, whilst also displaying an anti-growth effect towards grafted, human derived tumors.
-Our scientific researchers concluded that as cancer treatment moves towards more personalized medicine, proven therapies that target and treat specifically cancer stem cells may prove to be a useful method for reducing recurrence after drug treatment failures. - Today, after deepening our scientific knowledge of the anti-cancer effects of proenzymes through our ongoing efforts with our research partners and strengthening our intellectual property portfolio by filing our patents in countries around the world, we believe we are ready to undertake human clinical trials and subject to receiving adequate financing, we hope to submit a clinical trial application in the fourth quarter of 2020 calendar year.
+The notification of allowance from the USPTO signifies that a USPTO examiner has determined that PRP's patent application is complete and meets all relevant statutory requirements. - In March 2019, we announced that we have initiated development of a bio-analytical assay intended to quantify the active ingredients of RPR in preparation for human trails planned for 2019.
+The necessary work performed in connection with this development will be conducted by a specialist Contract Research Organization with extensive knowledge in the development of functional assays for different bio-therapeutics. - Today, after deepening our scientific knowledge of the anti-cancer effects of proenzymes through our ongoing efforts with our research partners and strengthening our intellectual property portfolio by filing our patents in countries around the world, we believe we are ready to undertake human clinical trials and subject to receiving adequate financing, we hope to submit a clinical trial application in the fourth quarter of 2019 calendar year.